2025 Toyota Mirai

 How’s the tech?
 There is a lot of "tech" happening behind the scenes and making the Mirai move when you press the accelerator, but that's not what we're talking about here.
 Powertrain aside, the Mirai shares a lot of its interior tech with the rest of the Toyota line.
 The native navigation system is easy to use, but it's nothing special.

-The Mirai comes with wired Apple CarPlay and Android Auto smartphone integration, a total of four USB charge ports (only one of which transmits data), and a wireless charging pad.
+The Mirai comes with wireless Apple CarPlay and Android Auto smartphone integration, a total of four USB charge ports (only one of which transmits data), and a wireless charging pad.
 The Mirai's large 12.3-inch touchscreen is never fully dedicated to smartphone projection, which, in the case of CarPlay, means the standard two rows of four icons.

 We're fans of the adaptive cruise control and lane centering in the Mirai and found it useful in traffic.
 Without cruise control on, the lane keeping aid can feel a bit intrusive.
 The blind-spot warning system was also a bit too sensitive in its detection of vehicles while you're trying to change lanes.

-The Mirai comes with wired Apple CarPlay and Android Auto smartphone integration, a total of four USB charge ports (only one of which transmits data), and a wireless charging pad.
+The Mirai comes with wireless Apple CarPlay and Android Auto smartphone integration, a total of four USB charge ports (only one of which transmits data), and a wireless charging pad.
 The Mirai's large 12.3-inch touchscreen is never fully dedicated to smartphone projection, which, in the case of CarPlay, means the standard two rows of four icons.

 We're fans of the adaptive cruise control and lane centering in the Mirai and found it useful in traffic.
 Without cruise control on, the lane keeping aid can feel a bit intrusive.
 The blind-spot warning system was also a bit too sensitive in its detection of vehicles while you're trying to change lanes.